BlakeGardner/php-mac-address/README.md

 // set a specific MAC address on the eth0 interface var_dump(MacAddress::setFakeMacAddress('eth0', '00:E4:01:2C:79:DA'));

+// get the mac address of the eth0 interface using the ifconfig path that we define var_dump(MacAddress::getCurrentMacAddress('eth0', '/usr/local/sbin/ifconfig'));
+echo "\n";
 ```

 For more see the example.php file.
 You can run the example on the command line